 GEOL 108 and 121

-My teaching philosophy is deeply influenced by my time as an undergraduate student, and by working with students with learning disabilities.
-I have come to appreciate that different people learn in different ways, and the thing I enjoy most about teaching is the creative challenge of figuring out how best to reach a student.
+My teaching philosophy is deeply influenced by my time as a student, and by working with students with learning disabilities.
+I have come to appreciate that different peoplelearn in different ways, and one of the things I enjoy most about teaching is the creative challenge of figuring out what those ways are for each student.
+This doesn’t work well as a one-sided process.
+It works best when there is teamwork between me and the student.
+The biggest difficulty is convincing students that it is safe to be frank about their perceived learning limitations.

 Classes: Philosophy 140